Khyativ991/Project1/README.md

 1. Message Broadcasting: Server broadcasts messages to all connected clients
 2. Private Messaging: Direct message system between users
-3. ser Management: Dynamic user list with join/leave notifications
+3. Server Management: Dynamic user list with join/leave notifications
 4. Admin System: Secure admin authentication and moderation tools
 5. Persistent Bans: Ban list stored in file for permanent bans
+6. Help button for checking available commands
+7. Emoji button which shows a scrollable emoji panel to choose emoji from
+8. Color coded messages: Different commands for admin,system and private messages
+9. Time stamps: each message is followed by a time stamp

 - Configuration
 Server Settings